-A counterfeit medicine is one which is deliberately and fraudulently mislabeled with respect to identity and/or source.
-Counterfeiting can apply to both branded and generic products and counterfeit products may include products with the correct ingredients or with the wrong ingredients, without active ingredients, with insufficient ingredients or with fake packaging.1
+A counterfeit medicine is a medicine that has been deliberately and fraudulently mislabeled with respect to identity and/or source.
+Counterfeiting can apply to both branded and generic products and counterfeit products may include products with the correct ingredients or with the wrong ingredients, without active ingredients, with insufficient ingredients or with fake packaging.

-There is abundant evidence of essential medicines as well as life-saving medicines being counterfeited worldwide.
+There is abundant evidence of essential medicines, including life-saving medicines, being counterfeited globally.
 In addition, distribution of medicines through questionable entities posing as legitimate online pharmacies continues to be a serious problem.
-A review of internet drug outlets revealed that more than 95 percent of these so-called pharmacies do not follow basic patient safety and pharmacy practice standards.2
+A review of internet drug outlets in the US revealed that 95.7 percent of these so-called pharmacies do not follow basic patient safety and pharmacy practice standards.1

-Astellas takes a firm position against counterfeit medicines and other illicit activities that perpetuate the illegal medicines trade.
-However, Astellas recognizes that the company cannot tackle this issue alone and that it has no official power to intervene directly.
+Astellas takes a firm position against counterfeit medicines, falsified medicines and other illicit activities that perpetuate the illegal medicines trade.
+However, Astellas recognizes that the Company cannot tackle this issue alone and that it has no official power to intervene directly.

 Our goal in this regard is to help ensure that patients receive only genuine, legitimately distributed Astellas products.
 Given the potential for negative impact to patients’ health caused by counterfeit medicines and the risk that Astellas’ products may be the target of counterfeiting, Astellas operates an Anti-Counterfeit Committee.
-This committee governs internal product security activities targeting counterfeiting, falsification, diversion and theft, and a team comprising experts from relevant divisions takes several countermeasures as follows:
+This committee governs internal product security activities targeting counterfeiting, falsification, diversion and theft, and a multi-functional team of subject matter experts who undertakes countermeasures as follows:

-Astellas fully cooperates with health & regulatory authorities, law enforcement entities and other pharmaceutical companies on a local, regional and global level with regard to inquiries, enforcement actions and other activities related to counterfeit medicines.
+- Astellas fully cooperates with health & regulatory authorities, law enforcement entities and other pharmaceutical companies on a global level with regard to investigations, enforcement actions and other activities related to counterfeit medicines.
 Astellas maintains active membership in the Pharmaceutical Security Institute (PSI), a trade organization that provides a platform for member companies to share intelligence on pharmaceutical crimes affecting their products, collaborates on investigations of mutual interest and interacts regularly with key pharmaceutical-focused law enforcement contacts globally.